-- LDC Section 4.2.31.E.(7)(c) establishes the following design guidelines for open space: - a.
-Improve Open Space (IOS) shall be permanently set aside and shall be designated on the PUD and be established as separate properties/tracts to be owned and managed by a governing association for the PUD, whether a private property owners association, community development district, or municipal service unit, unless otherwise approved by the Board upon recommendation by the DRC.
+- 3. LDC Section 4.2.31.E.(7)(c) establishes the following design guidelines for open space: - a.
+Improve Open Space (IOS) shall be permanently set aside and shall be designated on the PUD and be established as separate properties/tracts to be owned and managed by a governing association for the PUD, whether a private property owners association, community development district, or municipal service unit, unless otherwise approved by the Board upon recommendation by the DRC. - b.

-- b.
 The PUD's minimum required IOS amounts shall be listed on the PUD's related plans, and shall be depicted to depending on the level of development review, allowing for more general with conceptual and proceeding to detailed for platting and/or site planning. - c.
 IOS is intended to be integrated into the PUD design and provide the primary avenue for satisfying overall landscaping requirements for all development as required in Divisions 6.7, 6.8, and 6.9. - d.
 IOS shall be integrated throughout the PUD to provide a linked access system to the IOS. - e.
 IOS shall be improved, including compatible structures, to the extent necessary to complement the PUD uses.

-Analysis: The Concept Plan displays a recreational amenity area of 0.907 acres, which is the minimum required by the LDC.
+Analysis: The Conceptual Plan displays a series of recreational amenity areas including a clubhouse, a pool, a pet playground, walking trail and children's play area.
+Perimeter buffers are also provided.
+The IOS area is 3.03 acres which is 6.4% of total development area.
 LDC Section 6.6.6.B addresses the IOS design standards and LDC Section 4.2.31.E.(7)(b)2 provides the PUD shall provide a minimum five percent IOS.
+The PUD is consistent with the requirement.